xinsnake/inbrowser.tools/README.md

 - Security / privacy is the number one priority
 - Everything happens in the browser
-- No post processing for source code for readability
+- No post source code processing for readability
 - Keep everything simple

 ## Planned tools